 The department's second major purpose is to provide opportunities for educators seeking advanced degrees.
-Master of Arts degree programs are designed both for elementary and secondary education, and for special education (learning handicapped).
+Master of Arts degree programs are designed for elementary education, secondary education, higher education, a general emphasis in K-12 education, and for special education (learning handicapped).
 The Specialist in Education (Ed.S.) degree and the Doctorate in Education (Ed.D.) degree are available for those who seek a specialty in curriculum and instruction.